-Professor Oates is the co-author of five books, including The Legal Writing Handbook, which is now in its fourth edition, and Just Research, Just Memos, Just Briefs, Just Writing, and a Practice Book.
+Professor Oates is the co-author of five books, including The Legal Writing Handbook, which is now in its sixth edition, and Just Research, Just Memos, Just Briefs, Just Writing, and a Practice Book.
 She has also authored a number of articles, which are listed in the publications list.

 During Spring Semester 2007, Professor Oates and Professor Samuel provided workshops on effective writing for judges, magistrates, attorneys, and law students in India, Uganda, and South Africa.
 In addition, during March 2007, Professors Samuel Oates and Samuel hosted the first legal writing conference to be held in East Africa and helped establish an organization to promote the exchange of ideas about the teaching of legal writing between professors in Africa and the United States.
 In June 2007, Professor Oates received the Burton Award for Outstanding Contributions to Legal Writing Education at the Library of Congress in Washington D.C.

 The Legal Writing Handbook: Research, Analysis, and Writing (Aspen Publishers 6th ed.
 2014) (with accompanying Workbook and Teacher's Manual) (with Anne Enquist & Kelly Kunsch).

 Just Memos, Second Edition (Aspen Law and Business 2007) (with Anne Enquist).